 - the proposed framework for forestry regeneration

-- Forestry Corporation of NSW's proposed trial of logging on steep slopes, which remains at the conceptual stage and has not been approved by the government.
+- Forestry Corporation of NSW's proposed trial of logging on steep slopes, which has not been approved by the government.

 Public submissions on the discussion paper

 The NSW Government received 877 submissions on the discussion paper.
 Of these, 782 were 'form letters' where most of the content was also covered in other submissions.
 Sample form letters are: conservation form letter (PDF 116KB) and industry form letter (PDF 90KB).

 Of the remaining submissions, three were confidential and have not been published.
 Read the remaining 92 submissions.

 The Government reviewed all submissions and published a Submissions Summary Report (637KB) explaining

 - the key themes and issues raised

 - the ways in which the Government will use this information during the development of the draft Coastal IFOA

 Overall, there was general support for a number of proposals presented in the discussion paper, including

 - the scope of the remake's objectives, particularly the perceived incompatibility of ‘no net change in wood supply’ and ‘no erosion of environmental controls’